cosmos/gaia/docs/resources/service-providers.md

 gaiad config chain-id cosmoshub-4
 ```

-Next you will find a few useful CLI commands to interact with the Full-Node.
+Next you will learn useful CLI commands to interact with the Full Node.
+You can run these commands as remote control or when you are running it on your local machine.

 ### How to create a key-pair